| Actress Daena Giardella Premiered "Now What?" At

 of busy schedules gave way to a new normal that made

+room for moments of kindness with strangers.
 I eventually realized that a vital part of our healing would be

 found in this most basic need for humans to recover, affirm and